 The Kent-Mather Loop Trail is one of the more scenic alluvial-flat groves on the Avenue of the Giants.
-The entire grove is pure redwood and contains some pretty big trees, but sometimes in summer it can have a trampled, scraggly look and sparse groundcover.
-A distant, deep thrum of trucks passing on Highway 101 echoes through the grove.
+The entire grove is pure redwood and contains some pretty big trees.
+Sometimes in summer it can have a trampled, scraggly look and sparse groundcover.
+The distant, deep thrum of trucks passing on Highway 101 echoes through the grove.

 The trail starts about a mile south of the Humboldt Redwoods visitor center, at the end of the parking lot for theGarden Club of America Grove.
-In a way the Kent-Mather Grove is an extension of the superb and no-longer-accessible alluvial flats of Canoe Creek, which until 2003 were the main attraction of the Garden Club of America Grove.
+The Kent-Mather Grove is a sort of extension of the superb and no-longer-accessible alluvial flats of Canoe Creek, which until 2003 were the main attraction of the Garden Club of America Grove.

 The short road that leads from the Avenue of the Giants to the Garden Club parking lot passes through a less-than-promising, heavily-logged redwood grove.
 The trail, however, quickly leaves the dismal logged area and enters a very nice old growth grove sandwiched into a narrow strip between the Avenue of the Giants and the Eel River.

 If the Garden Club parking lot is closed, which it is every winter, park instead in the small pullout on the Avenue of the Giants just a few yards north of the lot.
 In some ways the pullout is a better starting point, since it bypasses the dark, depressing logged area.
 However, the main lot is easier to find.

 Click here to see the trailhead location in Google Maps.